 Although not required, Temple prefers Creative Writing MFA program applicants to hold a bachelor’s degree in English or creative writing or to have taken a significant number of workshops or literature classes as an undergraduate.
 However, some students without this background have performed well in the program.
 Therefore, we consider the entire application package in our admission decisions.

-A writing sample in the genre of your choice, a personal statement, and three letters of reference are required for admission.
+A writing sample in the genre of your choice, a personal statement, a resume and three letters of reference are required for admission.
 The GRE is optional.

 Please visit the university’s Creative Writing MFA admissions page to learn more about graduate program requirements and instructions on how to apply.